-However, that’s not what happens.
-By default, an animation will occur once, then stop.
-So, what if we want our animation to repeat several times, or infinitely for something like a loading animation?
-To do that, we’ll need to set a number of iterations with the animation-iteration-count property.
+By default, an animation will occur once and then stop.
+So, if you want your animation to repeat several times, or infinitely for something like a loading animation, you'll need to set a specific number of iterations with the animation-iteration-count property.

 What is animation-iteration-count?

 The animation-iteration-count CSS property specifies how many times an animation sequence will play.
 If the iteration count is finite, the animation will stop after the specified number of cycles.
 The rule is written as follows:

 The animation-iteration-count property can take several values.
 Its main values are infinite and <number>, and the property also accepts the global values initial and inherit.
 Let’s go through each one now.

 If assigned an animation-iteration-count value of infinite, the animation will repeat infinitely.
 This is the best value for an animation that you don’t want stopping on its own.